 It’s so important then that as parents we also know, appreciate and respect the people helping our little ones become all they can be.

-I asked my sons’ wonderful teacher, Shannon Chlystun of Newport Kindergarten in Sydney, what she wished parents knew.
+I asked my sons’ wonderful educator, Shannon Chlystun of Newport Kindergarten in Sydney, what she wished parents knew.
 These are the things she feels will not only make your child’s day better, but also their hardworking educator’s.

 1. Have a drop-off routine

 A simple morning routine gives children a sense of control over their day, says Shannon.
 She suggests establishing an age-appropriate routine with the educator which includes things your child needs to do when they get to kindy.
-Such as, “Put the bag away, wash your hands and then say goodbye to mummy.”
+Such as, “Put the bag away, wash your hands and then say goodbye to Mummy.”
 And as much as we may want to hang around after kissing our cherubs goodbye, Shannon tells me it’s best to leave when we’ve told them we will, so that their teacher can help them settle.